ponktoku/ponktoku-homepage/README.md

 | `pnpm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm run astro -- --help` | Get help using the Astro CLI                     |

----
+## Licensing

-This homepage takes design inspiration from other homepages such as [Takuya Matsuyama's Homepage](https://www.craftz.dog/) and [Florian Lefebvre's Homepage](https://florian-lefebvre.dev/).
-You are free fork this public project for your own use or inspiration at your own caution.
+This website is [GPL-3.0](./LICENSE) licensed.
+You are free fork this project for your own use or inspiration at your own caution.